 - Use caution when deciding which third party scripts and plugins to install.
 Popular website content management systems, like WordPress and others, allow site owners to customize their sites by installing third party software, like plugins or themes.
 It’s important to remember that most plugins, themes, and other scripts are NOT created by the developers of the content management systems.
 They are written by outside developers and programmers, and they can contain security holes, too.
 You should always check the reputation of third party software and its developer(s) before installing it.

 - Consider using SSH or SFTP instead of FTP.
 Sensitive data, such as your login credentials, transferred via FTP is not typically encrypted.
 This can enable attackers to steal your login credentials or other important information.

 - Sign up for Google Webmaster Tools.
 Google is a StopBadware Partner, but even if they weren’t, we’d still tell you that creating a Webmaster Tools account is a good idea.
 Webmaster Tools will give you access to a number of useful tools and related information to help you monitor your site’s performance and contents.
 And, if Google’s scanners detect anything suspicious on your site, you’ll be able to find that information easily via your dashboard.

 - Consider using a website monitoring service.
 There are a number of reputable companies for hire who can monitor your website for suspicious activity and notify you of security vulnerabilities.
 Using a paid service to proactively detect security holes or threats can save you the frustration and hassle of cleaning up a hacked site and trying to undo reputational damage.
-If you would like to learn more about this option, our community members would be happy to recommend a vendor.
+If you would like to learn more about this option, Google's webmaster forum on hacked sites would be happy to recommend a vendor.
 A search engine can also point you in the right direction.